Jerry Hansen (racing driver): GT racing

 Hansen was also a successful GT racer.
 The driver won the SCCA National Championship Runoffs in the A Production class in 1972 racing a Chevrolet Corvette C3.
 In 1975 Hansen made his Trans-Am Series debut at Nelson Ledges.
 He won the following two Trans-Am races at Road America and Brainerd.
 Hansen continued in Trans-Am in 1976 and 1977.
 In 1977 he finished third at Road America after starting 39th.
 He won another Trans-Am Series race in 1978 racing a DeKon Monza at Brainerd.
 Racing a Corvette, Hansen won two races in the 1982 Trans-Am Series.

 Brainerd International Raceway

 The welcome sign at BIR during the Hansen ownership years.

-Jerry Hansen bought Donnybrooke Speedway in 1973 from the original owner George Montgomery.
-Renaming the track Brainerd International Raceway.
+Hansen bought Donnybrooke Speedway in 1973 from the original owner George Montgomery, renaming the track Brainerd International Raceway.
 Hansen placed a new management team with Mario Andretti as a director for several years.
-The track had closed down after 1972 but Hansen re-opened the track in 1975 with the Trans-Am Series returning.
-In 1977 a drag strip was added with the NHRA visiting the track regularly.
+The track had closed down after 1972, but Hansen re-opened the track in 1975 with the Trans-Am Series returning.
+In 1977, a drag strip was added with the NHRA visiting the track regularly.
 Under Hansen's reign, the AMA Superbike Championship was introduced to the track in 1982.
 The Superbike World Championship also visited the track, in 1989, 1990, and 1991.
 Hansen sold the track in 2006 to Jed and Kristi Copham.